-Study evaluates Mobile Acute Care of the Elderly (MACE) service vs. usual elder careApril 22nd, 2013 in Health /
+Study evaluates Mobile Acute Care of the Elderly (MACE) service vs. usual elder careApril 22, 2013 in Medicine & Health / Health

 A matched cohort study by William W. Hung, M.D., M.P.H., of the Mount Sinai School of Medicine, New York, and colleagues examined the use of the Mobile Acute Care of the Elderly (MACE) service compared with general medical service (usual care).
 (Online First)